ska-sa/katsdpmodels/doc/user/structure.rst

 Below, we list the naming conventions currently in use for MeerKAT for :samp:`{target}` and :samp:`{config}`.
-Other telescopes will likely use different configuration management system and need to describe a different range of targets, so are not expected to use the same naming conventions.
+Other telescopes will likely use a different configuration management system and need to describe a different range of targets, so are not expected to use the same naming conventions.

 RFI mask